 - 3a+) [CLARIFICATION] Competitors may use puzzles of any reasonable size, at the discretion of the WCA Delegate. - 3a++) [ADDITION] By default, a competitor should use the same puzzle for consecutive attempts in a speed solving round.
 A competitor may switch puzzles between attempts, at the discretion of the judge or WCA Delegate. - 3a+++) [CLARIFICATION] Competitors may borrow puzzles from other competitors privately, to use in competition. - 3a1+) [CLARIFICATION] Competitors may be disqualified if they do not have a puzzle ready to submit soon after they are called (e.g. if they planned to use a puzzle that another competitor is currently using, and therefore cannot submit a puzzle at the moment). - 3d1b+) [CLARIFICATION] Patterns do not need to be present on every face, but only on faces where a distinct color cannot be found.
 Pieces must not have any features (e.g. textures, pattern irregularities) that significantly distinguish them from similar pieces. - 3h+) [CLARIFICATION] Puzzles may be refined internally by sanding, lubrication, or modifications which improve stability (e.g. magnets). - 3h++) [EXAMPLE] Examples of enhancements include: new moves are possible, normal moves are impossible, more pieces or faces are visible, colors on the backside of the puzzle are visible, moves are done automatically, or the puzzles have more/different solved states. - 3h2++) [CLARIFICATION] "Stickerless" puzzles that significantly differ from most mass-produced "stickerless" puzzles are only permitted at the discretion of the WCA Delegate. - 3h2a+) [ADDITION] Examples of transparent parts that do not reveal more information about the state of the puzzle: internal parts of the puzzle mechanism, transparent Clock cases. - 3j+) [REMINDER] In the past, engraved/embossed parts have been permitted.
 This is no longer permitted. - 3k2+) [ADDITION] The WCA Delegate should not apply a listed exception if they believe the competitor tried to use a non-permitted puzzle on purpose. - 3k2b+) [CLARIFICATION] If a non-permitted puzzle is found during the course of a 3x3x3 Multi-Blind attempt, the puzzle must not be exchanged or removed from the attempt and must be counted as unsolved if the entire attempt is not disqualified. - 3k2b++) [EXAMPLE] Suppose the competitor attempts 10 puzzles and solves 8 successfully.
-If it is found that two solved puzzles and one unsolved puzzle are not permitted, the competitor is considered to have a result with 6 solved puzzles out of 10 (rather than DNF), a the discretion of the WCA Delegate. - 3l+) [ADDITION] Logos may feature any reasonable design that does not give a conspicuous advantage (e.g. encoding information that could be used to cheat), and leave the colored part clearly recognizable.
-Unconventional logos are only permitted at the discretion of the WCA Delegate. - 31++) [CLARIFICATION] In the past, puzzles with logos have been permitted for blindfolded events.
-Such puzzles are no longer permitted. - 3l1+) [CLARIFICATION] On NxNxN puzzles, a center piece is any piece with a single colored part.
-For example, the 5x5x5 Cube ha 9 center pieces on each face.
+If it is found that two solved puzzles and one unsolved puzzle are not permitted, the competitor is considered to have a result with 6 solved puzzles out of 10 (rather than DNF), at the discretion of the WCA Delegate.